-Building the message model for the IDoc parser
+Building the message model for the IDOC parser

-To use WebSphere Message Broker's capability to transform SAP IDoc data, you must model the segment data of the IDoc in WebSphere Message Broker.
+To transform SAP IDoc data, model the segment data of the IDoc in WebSphere Message Broker.

-The messages sent to and received from SAP applications are processed by the IDoc parser, which requires a message model to interpret the data correctly.
-This topic documents how to build the message model.
-An example prebuilt version of a message model is provided in SupportPac IA0F.
+The messages that are sent to, and received from, SAP applications are processed by the IDOC parser, which requires a message model to interpret the data correctly.
+This topic describes how to build the message model.
+SupportPac IA0F provides, as an example, a prebuilt version of a message model.